atzn/imagemagickcompareutil/README.md

 By default the screenshots are saved at a folder called screenshot in the root folder of this project.

-You can run ScreenshotTest which opens Facebook's main page and help page which will then capture the screenshots and save them at screenshot/actual folder.
+You can write a WebDriver test to capture screenshots and then save them at screenshot/actual folder.

 Create a screenshot/expected folder and copy the files over as your first expected screenshots.
-Run ScreenshotTest again, which will overwrite your previous screenshot.
+Run the test again, which will overwrite your previous screenshot.

 Now create a screenshot/diff folder (Leave it empty).